bcchen52/network/README.md

     "user_liked": False,
     "owned": False,
     "to_follow": "None",
-    "page_info": None,
 }
 ```

-The first few keys are populated with information from the Post object itself, however, `user_liked`, `owned`, `to_follow`, and `page_info`, which determines if the current user has liked the post, owns the post, follows the person, and what "page" each set of posts is on, respectively, is not stored in the Post object itself.
+The first few keys are populated with information from the Post object itself, however, `user_liked`, `owned`, `to_follow`, which determine if the current user has liked the post, owns the post, and follows the person, respectively, is not stored in the Post object itself.

 `user_liked` checks if the current user is in the liked field of the Post object to determine the status of the post.